TeamPinpoint/AudioTracing/README.md

 - If sound does not propagate correctly in enclosed spaces, make sure that the mesh supports Ray Tracing.
 AudioTracing relies on the same geometry used for GPU Ray Tracing, so if the mesh does not support it, AudioTracing will not function properly.

 -  AudioTracing provides a default Attenuation Asset.
 Since AudioTracing builds upon Unreal Engine's native Attenuation system to perform post-processing on audio, any custom attenuation effects set by the user will take precedence and be applied before AudioTracing processing.

+---

+### Disclaimer
+> [!NOTE]
+> This product was independently developed by me(us) while participating in the Epic Project, a developer-support program of the KRAFTON JUNGLE GameTech Lab.
+All rights, title, and interest in and to the product are exclusively vested in me(us).
+Krafton, Inc. was not involved in its development and distribution and disclaims all representations and warranties, express or implied, and assumes no responsibility or liability for any consequences arising from the use of this product.